diffConv: Analyzing Irregular Point Clouds with an Irregular View: Introduction

 Unlike grid data, points are unordered and unstructured, posing great challenges to the processing; indeed, standard convolutional neural networks (CNNs) \cite{he2016deep,tan2019efficientnet} only work with grid data in a regular \emph{view}, or neighborhood.
 Point grouping and feature aggregation are often designed to imitate the regular view, or fixed neighborhood size and structure, that we know from convolutions on images.
 This imitation imposes inductive biases on the point cloud structure.

-\cref{fig: three groupings} illustrates problems associated with these inductive biases for the two most common regular point groupings, namely the $k$ nearest neighbor (KNN) grouping~\cite{fix1952discriminatory} and ball query~\cite{qi2017pointnet++}.
-The KNN grouping fixes its view to the $k$ nearest neighbors of each key point.
-As shown in \cref{fig: three groupings}a), the resulting groupings are sensitive to noise and outliers, which are automatically grouped together with far away points, sometimes belonging to the object of interest, strongly affecting their downstream features.
+Fig.~\ref{fig: three groupings} illustrates problems associated with these inductive biases for the two most common regular point groupings, namely the $k$ nearest neighbor (KNN) grouping~\cite{fix1952discriminatory} and ball query~\cite{qi2017pointnet++}.
+KNN fixes its view to the $k$ nearest neighbors of each key point, and the resulting groupings are sensitive to noise and outliers.
+These are automatically grouped with far away points, sometimes belonging to the object of interest, strongly affecting their downstream features (Fig.~\ref{fig: three groupings}a).

-Ball query, on the other hand, constrains its view to a pre-defined constant radius ball.
-We see from (\cref{fig: three groupings}b) that using the same radius, or view, at every location also causes problems: A small radius is needed to avoid grouping noise with far away points as we saw with KNN, but this means that the less dense parts of the airplane, such as its tail, easily become disconnected and can be mistaken for noise.
+Ball query, conversely, constrains its view to a pre-defined constant radius ball.
+We see from (Fig.~\ref{fig: three groupings}b) that using the same radius, or view, at every location also causes problems: A small radius is needed to avoid grouping noise with far away points as we saw with KNN, but this means that the less dense parts of the airplane, such as its tail, easily become disconnected and mistaken for noise.

 We thus see that the inductive bias imposed by regular views leads to problems.
 Can we process the unstructured point cloud without regular groupings? \textbf{In this paper, we analyze the irregular point cloud with an \emph{irregular view}.} We present a novel graph convolution operator, named Difference Graph Convolution (diffConv), which takes an irregular \emph{view} of the point cloud.
 In diffConv, we improve ball query with density-dilated neighborhoods where the radius for each point depends on its kernel density.
-This induces asymmetric neighborhood graphs, and \cref{fig: three groupings}c) shows how this e.g.~helps the plane hold on to its tail.
+This induces asymmetric neighborhood graphs, and in Fig.~\ref{fig: three groupings}c) this e.g.~helps the plane hold on to its tail.

 The dilated ball query still treats all the neighbors inside the ball equally.
 We further adopt masked attention to introduce an additional, task-specific \emph{learned} irregularity to the neighborhood.
-As illustrated in~\cref{fig: three groupings}d, the points close to the key point get less attention than those further away, indicating that the points near the wings, where contextual differences appear, are paid more attention.
+As illustrated in Fig~\ref{fig: three groupings}d, the points close to the key point get less attention than those further away, indicating that the points near the wings, where contextual differences appear, are paid more attention.